-Systems can be designed in a way that supports the needs of military engagement while still complying with many of the basic security and privacy features noted in this paper.
+Technologists and governments must design their digital identity systems and services in a way that supports the needs of military engagement while still complying with many of the basic security and privacy features noted in this paper.

 "Data authenticity is an increasingly vital societal concern, and being able to collectively maintain a database without the need for central trust is, therefore, highly relevant.
 Similarly, centralised systems without adequate protection are single points of failure.
 Trust in sensor measurements as well as coordinated implementation of operations are critical for defence and civil security.
 Ensuring and documenting system consensus, algorithmic accountability, and verification of correct function of components will be important features of connected objects and their control systems.
-Secure logging technology may help investigate anomalies while preserving operation confidentiality." - L. Fritsch and S. Fischer-Hübner, Journal of Information Warfare 141
+Secure logging technology may help investigate anomalies while preserving operation confidentiality." - L. Fritsch and S. Fischer-Hübner, Journal of Information Warfare 158

 The overlap of private sector and military technologies (e.g., autonomous drones) suggests that privacy and security considerations must be built into all facets of society.
+The potential for military misuse is a powerful concern that suggests checks and balances must be considered at every level.